blawar/goldbricks/README.md

 ### Credits

-The main concepts of GoldBricks are and have been developed by me (XorTroll), but without the effort and support of many others, this project wouldn't have been a thing:
+The main concepts of GoldBricks are and have been developed by me (XorWar), but without the effort and support of many others, this project wouldn't have been a thing:

 - Adubbz and all the (old) [Tinfoil](https://github.com/Adubbz/Tinfoil) contributors, for their huge work with title installing.

-- C4Phoenix, for his awesome work doing this project's logo, and the GIF displayed when launching the installed forwarder.

 - All the graphics except GoldBricks's logo (see credit above) were grabbed from [Icons8](https://icons8.com).

-- 2767mr, for all the support given in Goldtree.

-- developer.su for [NS-USBloader](https://github.com/developersu/ns-usbloader), which helped a lot on the development of Quark, mainly on the usage of usb4java and the base of a multi-platform JavaFX Java project.

-- Simon for his libusbK implementation for C#, which has made Goldtree client possible.

 - shchmue and blawar for the system to get tickets from system save data without breaking anything, found in [Lockpick](https://github.com/shchmue/Lockpick).